simolus3/sqlite3.dart/sqlcipher_flutter_libs/README.md

 To catch these errors early, I recommend selecting `PRAGMA cipher_version` after opening a database and throwing an exception if you get an empty string back, as you're not running with SQLCipher in that case.

+Alternatively, you can prevent other pods from linking sqlite3 by adding [this snippet](https://github.com/simolus3/drift/issues/1810#issuecomment-1119426006) to your podfile.

 ## Problems on Android 6